 Choosing the bar is your opportunity for adventure.
 Let your imagination run free and your personal tastes deliver you into the wild.
 Nothing is off limits here; use your favorite dark or milk chocolate.
-If you crave intense red fruit and berry notes with a pleasant tartness, try the bold, ripe flavor of Dandelion Madagascar 70% Dark Chocolate.
-If you're in the mood for intense red wine and tobacco flavors, use the agile Dick Taylor Dominican Republic 74% Dark Chocolate.
 Melt it down, stir in a finishing salt, like Taha'a Vanilla or Halen Mon Gold, and taste the beautifully deep flavor your favorite chocolate was destined for.
 It's your turn to explore.

 - 1 1/2 cup hot water

-- 6oz Woodblock Drinking Chocolate OR 6 oz dark chocolate, such as Dandelion Madagascar 70% Dark Chocolate or Dick Taylor Guatemala 70% Dark Chocolate, chopped or broken into small pieces
+- 6oz Woodblock Drinking Chocolate OR 6 oz dark chocolate, chopped or broken into small pieces